milecap/RFR_NS_pipelines/README.md

 To run the NS pipeline run the NS_prepare.m
 For both cases, you might change the cutoff of the highpass filter (default 0.1 Hz).

-## Folder Structure
-The shared data structure has the form
-Subjects_folder
-|-- Sub_n
-    |-- data
-        |-- noStim
-            |-- SLoff
-                |-- anat
-                |-- func
-            |-- SLon
-                |-- anat
-                |-- func
-        |-- VisStim
-            |-- SLoff
-                |-- func
-            |-- SLon
-                |-- func

 ## Output
 Both the RFR and NS file will create an output folder inside each Sub_n folder.
-Additionaly, running the visualization or statistical analysis will create an output folder in the Subjects_folder that sumarises the statistical outputs.
+Additionaly, running the visualization or statistical analysis will create an output folder in the data folder that sumarises the statistical outputs for all subjects.

 ## Contributing
 Please feel free to let me know if you find a bug or you have suggestions to improve the code/analysis!